cowinr/moostey/_posts/2017-07-29-javascript-templating.md

 Mustache with templates loaded via AJAX
 ---------------------------------------

 As mentioned above the Mustache templates can be loaded dynamically along with the JSON data.
-The example below shows this in action, with a neat JQuery function `.with()` ensuring that both the data and template are loaded before rendering begins:
+The example below shows this in action, with the neat JQuery function chain `.when(...).done(...).fail(...)` ensuring that both the data and template are loaded before rendering begins:

 ```javascript
     $(function () {